Arkansas vs. Missouri NCAA Football Odds, Plays and Insights | November 26, 2021

 - Missouri's games this season have eclipsed the over/under seven times in 11 opportunities (63.6%).

-- When Missouri scores more than 24.6 points, it is 1-6 against the spread and 5-2 overall.
+- When Missouri records more than 24.6 points, it is 1-6 against the spread and 5-2 overall.

-- Missouri is 1-7 against the spread and 5-3 overall when the team amasses more than 376.4 yards.
+- In games that Missouri totals over 376.4 yards, the team is 1-7 against the spread and 5-3 overall.

 - The Tigers have 11 giveaways this season, while the Razorbacks have 13 takeaways .